 Soil amendments are products that bind with phosphorus, keeping it within the soil available for plant growth rather than washing into waterways.
 The City of Busselton has partnered with the Department of Water and Environmental Regulation and Iluka Resources to establish a trial at the new Vasse Sporting Complex that will assess the effectiveness of the soil amendment Iron Man Gypsum (IMG) in an urban setting.

-This project will provide deep sewage connections to 126 dwellings in the Quindalup area between Toby Inlet and Geographe Bay.
+This project provided deep sewage connections to 206 dwellings in the Quindalup area between Toby Inlet and Geographe Bay.
 The importance of connecting areas serviced by septic tanks to in fill sewerage connection is considered a critical action to reduce both environmental and human health risk.
 This is particularly important near Toby Inlet and Geographe Bay where nutrient reduction from this project is estimated to be 1860 kilograms of nitrogen and 372 kilograms of phosphorus per year and will also reduce pathogens and improve odours in the area.

 Septic systems were identified in the Water Quality Improvement Plan (2010) as a significant source of nitrogen and phosphorous in the Toby Inlet.
 The project will also include monitoring before and after connections to measure reductions achieved in nutrients.
+The Water Corporation led this project.